metatensor/metatrain/docs/src/concepts/loss-functions.rst

           type: gaussian_nll

-- The Gaussian Continuous Ranked Probability Score (CRPS) measures the integrated squared difference between the predicted and (assumed) Gaussian cumulative distribution functions.
+- The analytical Gaussian Continuous Ranked Probability Score (CRPS) evaluates the integrated squared difference between the predicted and (assumed) Gaussian cumulative distribution functions.
-  The analytical form of the loss function is given by:
+  It is given by

   .. math::